 - Approximately 2 cups of brown rice flour, plus additional flour for rolling

-Note that cucumber can vary significantly in moisture content, as noted in the section above about baking with cucumber.
+Note that cucumber can vary significantly in moisture content, as mentioned in the section above about baking with cucumber.
 You may need to adjust your flour content.
 Working incrementally will be particularly important for this treat dough.
 See more below.

 Making the Treats: